priimak/xymesh-demo/README.md

     grd.load_from_java3d_obj_file("boltzmann.obj")

 If the file **boltzmann.obj** does not exist or is not readable then it is a NOOP.
-If the obj file is successfully loaded then calling **grd.compute** is a NOOP.
+If the obj file is successfully loaded then calling **grd.compute** is a NO-OP.
 Additionally, in the obj file we store value of `max_nvariance` that was used when file was generated.
 You can access that value by calling **grd.nvariance_limit**, which you then can use to set `new_max_nvariance` to the same value as one used originally.
 You can do that like this